ellis-ward/ellis-ward.github.io/_posts/allotment/2021-04-05-easterweekend2021.md

 </div><br>

 If we don't water the babies they will die, if we do water them they could also die and our trusted friend Google likes to give contradicting advice; so we've gone with the "lets water and hope it doesn't freeze" method!
+The theory being that a greenhouse should keep the temperature inside about 2 degrees Celsius above the outside temperature, which in turn would mean there would be no freezing on the inside?
+Fingers crossed anyway!
+The risk of the pugs drying up is a lot greater than them freezing.

 <div class="text-center">
 <br/>